FOXBORO — Tom Brady, take a bow.

 Brady was frustrated and he showed it often on Sundays.

 But you know what?
-He never got off course.
+He stayed the course.
 He never forgot about the contract he signed in February.

 The Patriots had the ball inside the 5-yard line for five plays in the first half last night.
-They ran the ball every time, three of those runs for touchdowns.
+They ran the ball every time with three of those runs for touchdowns.

 It’s part of the imprint of the 2013 Patriots, one you hear Brady talk about when miked by NFL Films during games about “toughness.”
 Lately, the Patriots have committed, with Brady’s blessing, to running the football as much they pass.

 In Games 15 and 16, the Patriots ran the ball 43 and 34 times respectively, compared to 24 and 26 pass attempts.
-By halftime last night, the Patriots had run the ball 25 times versus 11 Brady flings.
+By halftime last night, the Patriots had run the ball 25 times vs. 11 throws, and the final tally was 46 rushes and 25 Brady flings.
 The caveat is that the Patriots have led these recent games.

 According to the “best” stat for a quarterback, the quarterback rating, which calibrates completions, attempts, yards, touchdowns and interceptions, Brady is ranked 17th — yes 17th! — in 2013.

-But most pundits have disregarded the 2013 statistical analysis (other than a guy from Sporting News who ranked Brady eighth of the eight playoff QBs remaining this weekend) and acknowledge the “W’s.”
+But most pundits have disregarded the 2013 statistical analysis (other than a guy from Sporting News who ranked Brady eighth of the eight playoff QBs remaining this weekend) when it comes to Brady.
+They understand Brady and the “W’s.”

 You can email Bill Burt at firstname.lastname@example.org.